AP-701x - Acceptance testing of your newly received pens

 Some customers/partners might only be placing their newly purchased pens into storage initially (as stock), before supplying their customers with it at a later date.
 However, it is very important to perform 'acceptance testing' of any new electronic product you've purchased, in order to verify that everything is functioning as expected, especially in the latter 'storage' example.

-- Have a copy of our AP-701 Test Form printed out via a color laser printer (that supports PostScript & 600dpi minimum) (the reason for using this specific form for testing is because it has pattern on it that won't activate the pen's license and is purely used for testing purposes)
+- Have a copy of our AP-701 Test Form printed out via a color laser printer (that supports PostScript & 600dpi minimum) - the reason in using this specific form for testing is because it has pattern on it that won't activate the pen's license and is purely used for testing purposes

 - Download and install our Pen Fleet Manager client for Windows

-- Download and install our latest (Cpp) Live SDK for Windows software (if you don't have it, please get in touch with our Support-team to request it)
+- Download and install our latest Pen Browser application (if you don't have it, please get in touch with our Support-team to request it)

 - Ensure that...